loader

 The CBDT sends out a notification form 12BBA the declaration form to be filled out by seniors to the designated banks to avoid having to file the ITR.

-The National Pension Scheme is a long-term, voluntary retirement savings plan aimed at enabling individuals to create an accumulation of retirement funds while getting regular income post-retirement.
-The NPS is managed through the Pension Fund Regulatory and Development Authority (PFRDA) and is regarded as one of the most secure pension plans in India.
-NPS lets you contribute regularly throughout your entire working life and in return you will receive a pension once you take your retirement.
+The National Pension System Scheme is a long-term, voluntary retirement savings plan to enable individuals to accumulate retirement funds while getting regular income post-retirement.
+The NPS is managed through the Pension Fund Regulatory and Development Authority (PFRDA) and is regarded as one of India's most secure pension plans.
+NPS lets you contribute regularly throughout your entire working life and in return you will receive a pension once you retire.

 National Pension Scheme in India: A Secure Retirement Solution